harryrabin/bun-patchbay/README.md

 code to keep cookies working on the client completely transparently, whether they are served by PatchBay or by a dedicated static asset host.

+<sup>(To make the magic happen, PatchBay uses a little package called [cookie-interceptor](https://github.com/keqingrong/cookie-interceptor),
+which only supports a single instance, so on the off chance you need to use it for your app the instance is exposed as `window.CookieInterceptor`)</sup>

-However, for edge cases, this should not be insurmountable.
-For a simple solution, just add the following snippet to the head of your HTML page.
+For edge cases where bundling with PatchBay is not doable, it's still an easy fix.
+For a simple solution, just add the following snippet to the head of your HTML page:

 ```html
 <script type="text/javascript">